hashicorp/vault/website/source/docs/commands/operator/init.html.md

 - `-status` `(bool": false)` - Print the current initialization status.
 An exit code of 0 means the Vault is already initialized.
 An exit code of 1 means an error occurred.
-An exit code of 2 means the mean is not initialized.
+An exit code of 2 means the Vault is not initialized.

 ### Consul Options